SysKitTeam/docs-point/releases/cloud/point-2024-02-06-release-note.md

 * **Fixed an issue** on sites where information about file versions and sizes was not regularly refreshing.

-* **Fixed a bug** where users who were both admins and workspace owners were not added as Reviewers for Private Channels nor could they be added manually.
+* **Fixed a bug** where users who were both admins and workspace owners were not added as Reviewers for Private Channels, nor could they be added manually.

 * **Fixed an error** that showed up when trying to upgrade Syskit Point and stated the following: `The parameter MinTlsCipherSuite has an invalid value.
 Details: Value is invalid.
 Acceptable values are: TLS_AES_256_GCM_SHA384,TLS_AES_128_GCM_SHA256.`

 * **Various improvements and minor UX fixes are available**.